Kruger Park Travel

 • Sable Trail camp walk

 Various open vehicle safari operators are available to book a trip with.
-They offer affordable yet exclusive safari trips for singles, couples, families with children or small private groups.
+They offer affordable yet exclusive safari trips for singles, couples, families with children, or small private groups.

 What to watch out for when staying at Pretoriuskop

-Staying at Pretoriuskop is an exciting experience and guests will experience the flora and fauna that this area offers.
+Staying at Pretoriuskop is an exciting experience, and guests will experience the flora and fauna that this area offers.

-The many koppies in the area can be scanned for rock hyrax, klipspringer, oribi and red duiker.
+The many koppies in the area can be scanned for rock hyrax, klipspringer, oribi, and red duiker.
 Oribi and red duiker are restricted to this part of the park and are difficult to find.
-Visitors also have the chance of seeing small herds of sable, eland, reedbuck and Lichtenstein’s hartebeest.
+Visitors also have the chance of seeing small herds of sable, eland, reedbuck, and Lichtenstein’s hartebeest.

 The vegetation around Pretoriuskop is thick with tall grass and an unpleasant sour veld.
 Only below the drainage line is there sweeter grass where you will find the grazers.
-In the camp you will find Natal mahogany, marula and sycamore fig trees but the most dominant tree is the silver cluster-leaf.
+In the camp, you will find Natal mahogany, marula, and sycamore fig trees, but the most dominant tree is the silver cluster-leaf.

-What type of accommodation does Pretoriuskop offer and what amenities/facilities are available at the camp?
+What type of accommodation does Pretoriuskop offer, and what amenities/facilities are available at the camp?

 Pretoriuskop provides a variety of accommodation types for singles, couples, and families with children.

-Your accommodation is only guaranteed once you receive a provisional reservation confirmation and to secure your reservation full pre-payment is required a.s.a.p.
+Your accommodation is only guaranteed once you receive a provisional reservation confirmation, and to secure your reservation, full pre-payment is required a.s.a.p.

-The following accommodation types is available:
+The following accommodation types are available:

 Campsites